Every once in a while I look back through the photos and journals to remember all that has transpired.

 It was a fall day and I had just put my two older children on the bus.
 I was distracted, frantically running around trying to get ready for work while also getting ready to drop my youngest off at daycare.

 We were Both dressed (quite a feat when you are talking about a caffeine deprived mom and a toddler).
 The van was JUST about in reach when my son did what any toddler would do.
-He darted under an enormous spruce tree we had in the front yard.
+He darted away from me and under an enormous spruce tree we had in the front yard.

 We make choices every day with what reactions we choose to have.
 I Chose not to get down and crawl through mud and potentially get spiders in my hair.
 Instead of being patient and realizing that Late isn’t the end of the world I chose to let the frustration of the day get to me.